 The critical relationship between sales and stock

-Whilst the underlying financial requirements of a business, such as cashflow, are critical to success, the output should not be the driver.
-Ultimately, planning stock is not the application of a blunt rule, it is a highly complex, multi-dimensional activity.
+Planning stock is not the application of a blunt rule, it is a highly complex, multi-dimensional activity.

 Understanding how much stock is needed

 We all know you cannot sell what you do not have, so sales must be what we use to calculate how much stock we need.
+An illustration of a weighing scales balancing stock and risk on one side and sales and reward on the other.

 Weeks’ Cover (or Weeks of Supply) are the industry way to describe this multiple, and like many things in the commercial world, the right number for Weeks’ Cover will depend on several factors: